 my people on their back porches.
 The

-honesty of their living is there in the
+honesty of their living is there in

 shabbiness.
 Scrubbed porches that sag